Rodney Melville: Biography

 Melville was born in 1941 and studied at San Diego State University and Hastings College of the Law, University of California.

-Melville, now living in Sacramento, California, became an attorney for the firm Melville & Iwasko and became a State Certified Specialist in Family Law.
-He served as a Deputy District Attorney in the San Bernardino County District Attorney's Office for two years.
+Melville became an attorney for the firm Melville & Iwasko and became a state certified specialist in family law.
+Melville served as a deputy district attorney in the San Bernardino County district attorney's office for two years.

-In 1987, Melville was appointed to the Municipal Court Bench in 1987.
-After three years he was promoted to the Superior Court.
+In 1987, Melville was appointed to the municipal court bench.
+After three years he was promoted to the superior court.

-Melville retired as a judge for the Superior Court in 2007, having served 17 years.
+Melville retired as a judge for the superior court in 2007, having served 17 years.

 People v.
 Jackson

 In 2005, Michael Jackson was accused of child molestation by a 13-year-old boy.
 The case went to court and Melville was appointed the presiding judge.
-Prior to the start of the trial, Melville banned cameras from the courtroom, put a gag order on both sides and oversaw a three-day jury selection procedure.
+Prior to the start of the trial, Melville had cameras from the courtroom, put a gag order on both sides and oversaw a three-day jury selection procedure.